shiza176/Java-Project/README.md

   - Beach Ball Game
   - Paint Fight Game
   - King Yard Game
+- Background music integrated into each game for a more engaging experience
 - Interactive gameplay and user-friendly interface
 ## About
 The project starts with a main page where users can choose which game they want to play.